 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.

-Howell, S. N. G. and J. L. Dunn.
-2007.
-A reference guide to gulls of the Americas.
-Boston: Houghton Mifflin Harcourt Company.
+Howell, S. N. G., and J. L. Dunn (2007).
+A Reference Guide to Gulls of the Americas.
+Houghton Mifflin Harcourt Company, Boston, MA, USA.

 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.